Improving access to environmental law data

 SOLUTION

-Our partners sought to facilitate greater understanding and learning of environmental issues for educators, students, journalists, and informed members of the public.
-Therefore, we replaced the report cards with a user-friendly web app for users to view county-based data and learn about environmental statistics for specific locations.
+We replaced the report cards with a user-friendly and interactive web app for users to view county-based data and learn about environmental statistics for specific locations.

 Since a lot of the data analysis performed is location-based, we decided that an interactive map, rather than a grid of links to congressional districts, would best display the data.